gpeyton/ai-devotional/devotional/index_Q3.md

 Understanding how pride can be destructive and how God opposes the proud.
 *Hymn*: When I Survey the Wondrous Cross

-### Day 3: What Is Forbidden in the Seventh Commandment?
+### Day 3: What Is the Third Commandment and What Does It Teach?
-*Catechism Q72*: What is forbidden in the seventh commandment?
+*Combined Q84+85*: What is the third commandment?
+What does the third commandment teach me?
-*Catechism A*: The seventh commandment forbiddeth all unchaste thoughts, words, and actions.
+*Combined A*: The third commandment is, Thou shalt not take the name of the Lord thy God in vain: for the Lord will not hold him guiltless that taketh his name in vain.
+To reverence God's name, word, and works.
 *Hymn*: Create in Me a Clean Heart

 ### Day 4: Pure